romainmltr/romainmltr/README.md

 Full Stack Developer specialized in web and mobile development with AI expertise.
 Currently working as a technical consultant, combining practical development skills with strong academic engineering background.

 ### 🎓 Education
-- Master's in Web & Mobile Engineering, AI Specialization
+- Master's in Web Engineering, AI Specialization
 - Expertise in full stack development and modern architectures

 ### 💼 Technical Expertise